 When a child is no longer subject of a Child Protection Plan, notification should be sent, as a minimum, to the agencies' representatives who were invited to attend the initial conference that led to the plan.

 When a child protection plan is stepped down, the social worker must discuss with the parents and child/ren what services might be needed and required, based on the re-assessment of the needs of the child and family.
-A Child in Need Plan or a CAF should be developed for any continuing support.
+A Child in Need/Early Help Plan should be developed for any continuing support.
 The plan should be reviewed at regular intervals of no more than every 6 months.

 11. Professional Dissent from the Conference Decision